10 Different Flowchart Examples & Use Cases

 This is especially helpful when there are strict internal restrictions around budget, timing, and process that the external service needs to abide by.
 In this situation, having a clear flow of tasks and expectations is critical, and flowchart templates provide a great solution.

+Example 4.
 Creating Streamlined Internal Processes

 Just as creating a flowchart for an external process is important, doing so internally is also crucial.
 Especially when you have many roles working collaboratively, providing them a central flow of operations can be a critical marker for success.
 One important way companies handle internal processes is through task management, but flowcharts provide another layer of direction that can be very helpful.